 On 19 August 1966, lightning struck the church and it burned to the ground.
 The present church was built to replace it, at a cost of $93,000.
 The first Mass took place on 11 March 1968.

-We thank Al Krukewich and Gloria Romaniuk for providing additional information used here.
+We thank Al Krukewich, Gloria Romaniuk, and George Penner for providing additional information used here.

 This page was prepared by Gordon Goldsborough.